halmasieh/Amazon_Vine_Analysis/README.md

-- The number of vine reviews means ("vine=Y") is 94.
+- The number of Vine reviews means ("vine=Y") is 94.
-- The number of non-vine reviews means ("vine=N") is 40471
+- The number of non-Vine reviews means ("vine=N") is 40471

 The total number of reviews is 40565.